 The USDA has classified olives as “low-calorie”, which means they are not a dangerous food for cats.

 However, the consumption of large quantities of olives can cause severe health problems for cats including liver damage after a long period of high consumption rate.

 It is important to feed your cat a tiny olive as a snack to avoid digestive problems and negative side effects; however, if you give your cat a larger olive, it may experience negative side effects and could get sick.

 According to researchers, the olive has a high sodium content, so the ideal amount in a cat’s diet is about 10 grams per day.

 You may be interested in:

 Are Olives Poisonous To Cats?

 Are olives toxic to cats?
 Here is the answer.
 According to the FDA and the Institute of Medicine, olives are not toxic to cats.
-However, cat owner should be aware that the items they are stuffed with may not be healthy for them.
+However, cat owners should be aware that the items they are stuffed with may not be healthy for them.

 As olives must be salted in order to make them palatable and to decrease their bitterness, feeding this to your cat on a regular basis can easily result in sodium toxicity.
-This can lead to a range of serious problems, including, seizures, kidney issues and even death.
+This can lead to a range of serious problems, including, seizures, kidney issues, and even death.

-Please do not give your cat olives stuffed with anything other than a pimento or olives that have pits, as this can cause serious damage to a cat’s intestines, which could result in death if not treated as fast as possible.
+Please do not give your cat olives stuffed with anything other than pimento or olives that have pits, as this can cause serious damage to a cat’s intestines, which could result in death if not treated as fast as possible.